antonradev/ng-widget/README.md

 http://angularjs.uxpd.net/ngwidget/

 ##
-MyDoes elements are used in the UI development of https://bvop.org Thanks for supporting,
+Ng Widget elements are used in the UI development of https://bvop.org Thanks for supporting,
 The creator